 For Silva, changing this game is the next big step in the region.
 “Plant-based foodtech firms in Latin America face the challenge of expanding their scale and being in a regulated sector as a next step.
 NotMayo, for example, by technical definition does not fit in the mayonnaise classification as it is made without eggs.
 Regulating plant-based products so that they can compete with traditional ones is certainly a challenge,” he says.

 Even so, for entrepreneurs this hurdle is small compared to every opportunity in the region, “from the beginning NotCo sets out to be a global company.
 Brazil is the largest market in Latin America, so it couldn’t be left out.
-And we have a great opportunity in the country because the company has the differential of recreating with vegetable ingredients any product that contains meat, milk or eggs”, reveals the president of NotCo.
+And we have a great opportunity in the country because the company has the differential of recreating with vegetable ingredients any product that contains meat, milk or eggs”, reveals the country manager of NotCo.
 Besides being already in Chile, Argentina, and Brazil, we are considering new countries for 2020.”

 Meanwhile, Fazenda Futuro’s president also highlights optimistic plans for the company’s next steps.
 “Currently we are in more than 3,800 outlets, including food services (restaurant and coffee shops), retail and e-commerce.
 There is also a close partnership with Spoleto which will soon start selling our product and we announced a hamburger made especially for Bob’s that is on sale in more than 150 stores of the fast-food chain and soon will be present in all Brazilian stores,” he says.